zenith391/Stella-Dei/README.md

 > Careful.
 At some point you’re just playing god.

-It's also carefully inspired by SimEarth.
+It's also inspired by SimEarth.

 ---